Latch tools up with second smart access product for offices, apartment blocks

 “We’ve been shipping the M since January and the R now opens up a whole new set of buildings/contexts/doors/services,” he tells TechCrunch.
 “In 2016, all of our [pilot] buildings had mortise locks installed on the entrances and apartment doors, but we couldn’t install anywhere that was electronically controlled (like glass doors) and now we can.

 “The commercial office wasn’t really viable without the Latch R,” he adds.
-“Small offices — think small accounting, architect etc — work with M… but this works everywhere.”
+“Small offices — think small accounting, architect etc. — work with M… but this works everywhere.”

 At this point, as Latch kicks off marketing messaging around a “complete access system” (based on combined use of its two smart entry products), it has “hundreds” of its M locks installed in apartment buildings in its home turf of New York.
 (Although Schoenfelder says “thousands” have shipped, noting there can be an installation lag being as locks are going into new builds and/or remodelings.)